CallMeSteve/CSL/README.md

 ### Why GitHub?

-I really like writing in the Markdown langue
+I really like writing in Markdown...